DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

 showed her how to log on using her home computer.
-The satellite internet speed was so slow that the site’s security system kept locking us out (the communities had not yet moved to the National Broadband Network (NBN) Interim Satellite Scheme, which provides faster internet); and once we did get in, the website was unnecessarily complex.
+The satellite internet speed was so slow that the site’s security system kept locking us out (the communities had not yet moved to the National Broadband Network (NBN) Interim Satellite Service, which provides faster internet); and once we did get in, the website was unnecessarily complex.
 Regardless, Mary was willing to try to navigate the site in order to have some level of financial control, even if it was simply to know how much money was